jakeb-grant/nix-configs/README.md

 ### Fresh NixOS Installation

+**Important:** Flakes are still experimental and NOT enabled by default in NixOS installers.
+You must enable them explicitly.

-#### Option 1: Direct Install with Flakes (Recommended)
+#### Recommended Method: Direct Flake Install

-Most modern NixOS installers (23.11+) have flakes enabled by default.
-Boot from the installer USB and:
+Boot from the NixOS installer USB and:

 ```bash
 # 1. Partition your disk (example using UEFI)